A camera looks a brush to those of us who can’t paint.

 You’ve come to the right place to relive some classic scenes played by some of my favorite people in the world.

 A few of my favorites.
 A very few until I spend some time pulling more together.

-Bitten by the scenic design bug in high school, Addison is honing her craft at James Madison University en route to designing for cinema, cruise ship, theme park or other entertainment venu.
-Enjoy some of her work at AddisonOnstage.com, and think about how she could benefit your company through an internship during the summer of 2018!
+Addison’s immediate post-college professional goal is to join a team of videographers or cinematographers who create high-quality industrial or entertainment productions.
+Enjoy some of her work at AddisonOnstage.com, and think about how she could benefit your company through an internship during the summer of 2020!

 Graphic Artist in the making

 Ally is a high school junior student of many artistic ventures including photography, computer graphics, painting, web site design and even audio engineering for stage plays.
 Have a look at a bit of her photography at ArtByAlly.com, and stay tuned for more of her work coming to a browser near you.

 Are you seasoned enough to remember when the only picture you looked at on your telephone was shaped like a bell?
 Ask someone twice your age to explain if you don’t see the humor in that…